 Atlanta Contemporary Art Center is a leader in the presentation of consequential contemporary art from around the world, and a destination for diverse art-loving audiences.
 The state-of-the-art facility allows a diverse range of exhibitions and educational programs including an expanded Studio Artist Program.
 These programs play a significant role in the advancement of the careers of artists and arts professionals as well as the engagement of diverse audiences.
 ACAC is empowered by a significant financial endowment, coupled with foundation, corporate, individual, and member support.
 With a four-decade long commitment to experimentation, understanding, and collaboration, ACAC is a driving force in Atlanta’s cultural community.

-In 2010, The Community Foundation for Greater Atlanta awarded the Atlanta Contemporary Art Center a Nonprofit Toolbox Award for strategic planning.
+In 2010, The Community Foundation for Greater Atlanta awarded ACAC a Nonprofit Toolbox Award for strategic planning.
 The Board of Directors, staff, and a consultant from the Georgia Center for Nonprofits spent 2010 seeking out and analyzing community feedback about our institution.
-This and other data helped us create a roadmap for the next three years, and we are energized about our plans for growth and continued success.
+This and other data helped us revise our strategic plan, creating a road map for the next five years, and we are energized about our plans for growth and continued success.

 We’d like to share some of the goals of the strategic plan that increase our ability to fulfill our mission and serve you better.